kyungjae-lee/engineers-notebook/operating-systems/the-process.md

   - Associated **data** in memory
   - The process control block (**PCB**) - Uniform-sized data structure that contains the state of process

-  **Process image** - Code + Data (The collection of program instructions, data, stack, and attributes required to store the state of a process.)
+  **Process image** - "Code + Data" (The collection of program instructions, data, stack, and attributes required to store the state of a process. $\to$ Sits on your secondary storage when not running)

 ## Process Control Block (PCB)

-* The PCB is a data structure (that contains the state of process) created by an managed by the operating system software.
+* The PCB is a **data structure** (that **contains the state of process**) created by an managed by the operating system software.

 * Contains sufficient information about a process so it is possible to interrupt a running process and resume its execution as if the interruption did not happen.

 * This supports multi-programming:

-  - When a process is interrupted, current values related to the process' current status are saved (context)
+  - When a process is interrupted, current values related to the process' current status are saved.

     Context data - State of the hardware the must be saved/restored when a process exits/enters the CPU.